 The Matrix is under copyright.
 It is available on DVD and Blu-ray.
 It’s available in many other forms — most notably Ultimate Matrix if you are a freak for the films.
 It’s much more economical to get 4 Film Favorites.

 The Matrix Reloaded (2003)

 Directors/Screenwriters: The Wachowskis

 It is months after the events in the first film and Neo is a well-known Matrix badass.
-But the machines are tunneling toward Zion and Neo much reach the Source before it is too late.
+But the machines are tunneling toward Zion and Neo must reach the Source before it is too late.

 This film does everything that was in the first movie but more extreme.
-The problem is that the plot is not very good, there are a whole but of new, less interesting characters, and the action sequences are over-long.
-There’s probably a good hour in this almost two-and-a-half hour film.
+The problem is that the plot is not very good, there are a whole bunch of new, less interesting characters, and the action sequences are over-long.
+There’s probably a good hour of padding in this almost two-and-a-half hour film.
 This is a great example of professionalism in the service of nothing.
 It also makes the first film worse because you realize that there was nothing under the surface.

 4 March 2021